No one understands writers like other writers. Here are some highly recommended resources that can help you get ‘er done!

 The Stinkyink Guide to Publishing Your Own Book: This nifty guide is an excellent free resource that walks you through the entire self-publishing process, including ebooks and physical books, rights and legal management, and marketing.
 It’s easy to search if you want quick advice and recommends some excellent services!

 Writeordie.com: I use this site frequently when I sense myself beginning to lag.
 Basically, you set a word goal and a time limit and then the program threatens you whenever you stop for more than a second or so.
 It’s intimidating at first, but your productivity will skyrocket!

-NaNoWriMo: National Novel Writing Month (November, also Camp NaNoWriMo in July and August).
+NaNoWriMo: National Novel Writing Month (November, also Camp NaNoWriMo twice a year).
 This website offers great advice year round.
-Browse the forums, check out the offers, and if you successfully participate you can get some sweet deals!
+Browse the forums, check out the offers, and if you successfully participate you can get some sweet deals on services!